zulip/zulip/docs/tutorials/life-of-a-request.md

 [the directory structure doc](../overview/directory-structure.md).

 The main Zulip Django app is `zerver`.
-The routes are found in `zproject/urls.py` and `zproject/legacy_urls.py`.
+The routes are found in `zproject/urls.py`.

-There are HTML-serving, REST API, legacy, and webhook url patterns.
+There are HTML-serving, REST API, and webhook url patterns.
 We will look at how each of these types of requests are handled, and focus on how the REST API handles our user creation example.